silviot/edx-platform-wiki/Simplified-install-with-vagrant.md

 Troubleshooting
 ---------------

+Note: This section deals with issues specific to the Vagrant install - see also the [general troubleshooting page](Troubleshooting) for more common issues.

 ### Check versions of VirtualBox/Vagrant

 If you have any problem installing or starting the VM with Vagrant, first check that you have the required versions of **VirtualBox (4.2.12)** and **Vagrant (1.2.2 or later)**.